juancarlospaco/nodejs/README.md

 # Design

-- It does NOT use anything from Nim standard library, very future-proof, just imports some types to be compatible with it, like `RegExp`, etc.
+- It does not use anything from Nim standard library, very future-proof, just imports some types to be compatible with it, like `RegExp`, etc.
 - We do not deprecate stuff, even if NodeJS deprecate/remove it, it will keep working for Nim.
 - Stuff deprecated/demoved before year 2020 will not be supported.